Components of Social Security Insurance

 A common fund exists for all social security components.
 Only the health insurance provider can be chosen individually by the employee.

-Employees earning a gross wage of less than EUR 56,250 per year are compulsorily insured by one of the public health insurance providers (Gesetzliche Krankenversicherung, GKV).
+Employees earning a gross wage of up to EUR 59,400 per year are compulsorily insured by one of the public health insurance providers (Gesetzliche Krankenversicherung, GKV).
 Employees whose earnings are above this income threshold can choose from both public and private insurance companies (Private Krankenversicherung, PKV).

 Employee and employer also share the premiums for private health insurance plans.

 The premium for the mandatory unemployment insurance is 3.0 percent of the gross wage and is shared equally by the employer and employee.
 Contributions for unemployment insurance are collected by the health insurance company of the employee, which transfers the money to the Federal Employment Agency (Bundesagentur für Arbeit).

 Nursing care insurance is organized in more or less the same way as health insurance, with a contribution rate of 2.55 percent of the gross wage.
 Employer and employee both pay half of the contribution rate, with childless employees paying an extra 0.25 percent on top of their contribution.
 The premiums are deducted in the course of payroll accounting and transferred to the nursing care insurance company via the health insurance company.